-The Lord said, “Take a heifer with you, and say, I have come to sacrifice to the Lord.
+The Lord said, “Take a heifer with you and say, I have come to sacrifice to the Lord.
 3 Call Jesse to the sacrifice, and I will show you what you shall do.
-You shall anoint to me him whom I name to you.”
+You shall anoint to me, the one whom I name to you.”

 4 Samuel did that which the Lord spoke, and came to Bethlehem.
 The elders of the city came to meet him trembling, and said, “Do you come peaceably?”

 5 He said, “Peaceably; I have come to sacrifice to the Lord.
 Sanctify yourselves, and come with me to the sacrifice.”
 He sanctified Jesse and his sons, and called them to the sacrifice.
 6 When they had come, he looked at Eliab, and said, “Surely the Lord’s anointed is before him.”